armory/docs/content/en/docs/spinnaker-user-guides/webhooks.md

   - /spinnaker_user_guides/webhooks/
 ---

-> Spinnaker uses "webhooks" in two ways -- as a trigger for pipeline execution,
+> Spinnaker uses "webhooks" in two ways -- as a trigger for pipeline execution
 > and as a stage that can make arbitrary calls to another service.
 If you're
 > looking for information on configuring a webhook trigger that you can use
 > to run a pipeline, the open source community [has a very good guide for that](https://www.spinnaker.io/guides/user/pipeline/triggers/webhooks/).
 Below we